 • An expert point to consider

 Its partnership with Currys in the UK and Nordics represents a groundbreaking retail media collaboration, making Titan OS the core platform for JVC TVs.
+In fact, Philips describes Titan OS as the default environment across its current European TV lineup, outlining navigation, app access, and FAST integration3.

 • Not limited to basic advertising models: